cfsghost/lantern/README.md

 NODE_ENV=production node app.js
 ```

-If the PM2 you are using for production, just run it with `process.json` provided.
+If the PM2 you are using for production, just run it with `process.json` provided and `--env production` options.
 ```
-pm2 start process.json
+pm2 start process.json --env production
 ```

 ## Features